rometaidla/agriculture-segmenter/README.md

 # agriculture-segmenter
-Project in UT course Data Science in Remote Sensing
+Project in the UT course Data Science in Remote Sensing